Submit a JIRA Ticket

 - You are likely out of printing pages.
 You must purchase printing pages before you are able to print.
 Check your print account to make sure that you do have printing pages.

 Undergraduate Computer Science lab accounts will expire at the end of every four months; i.e., at the end of December, April, and August.
 The expiry of the accounts generally corresponds with the end of final exams.
 Graduate accounts are valid as long as a student is registered in graduate studies.
-They expire when the account falls into disuse for roughly one year.

 Students who enroll in courses offered by the Department of Computer Science (any CMPT or BINFO course, and MATH 211, 313, or 314) have an account created for them automatically.
 Students must have a Network Services ID (NSID) and password in order to log in.